amihaiemil/amihaiemil.github.io/_posts/2017-11-04-but-how-do-you-work-without-a-model.markdown

 }
 {% endhighlight %}

 What do you think?
 Is it harder to design?
 Definetly, the architect has a tough job.
 But once the design is in place, implementation & testing is easy and decoration is a piece of cake -- each of the above classes are easily tested and extended through decoration (which would not have been possible without interfaces).
-Besides, we have no dumb, untested code (nobody tests POJOs), we have no static methods, no spaghetti code anywhere.
+Besides, we have no stale, untested code (nobody tests POJOs), we have no static methods and no spaghetti code anywhere.

 To summarize, keep in mind the following: traditional get/set models are mere syntactic sugar.
 They are dead and cannot do anything for us.
 There is no difference between ``car.getPrice()`` and ``xml.getElement("price")`` -- any logic related to the price is still scattered around somewhere.
 Why shouldn't this logic be inside a live, smart object, which has an interface?